-The starting point has been the radically different historical trajectories of these developments between China and the West.
-In the West, people have a tendency to assume they know what social media naturally 'is', because there has been a slow incremental development based on clear precedents.
-In the developed West the smartphone has gradually been appropriated as a new digital device, the natural successor to the personal camera, mobile phone and PC.
-Social media has also been quite a specific development in personal communications, forming a niche within more general IT development.
+Social media was also quite a specific development in personal communications, forming a niche within more general IT development.
 By contrast the Chinese social media landscape has been formed as a result of a dynamic movement.
-It has been cut apart from the global environment outside China, pushed by a very deliberate policy of the party-state, carried forward by a vast domestic market demand, and accelerated by the booming growth of smartphones.
+It has been cut apart from the global environment outside China, pushed by a very deliberate policy of the party-state, carried forward by a vast domestic market demand, accelerated by the booming growth of smartphones.
 In due course this was the demand that collided with the traditional pattern of social relations and technological innovation.
 This dynamism continues to grow apace, with new forces continually arising such as dating and commerce.
 We need to start by acknowledging the sheer, incredible scale of this.
-Now hundreds of millions of people, who only a short time ago had no experience of anything digital, suddenly find themselves in possession of instruments that are as powerful as their Western equivalents and, as we have seen, often used for an even greater range of purposes.
+Now hundreds of millions of people, who only a short time ago had no experience of anything digital, suddenly find themselves in possession of instruments that are as powerful as their equivalents in developed countries where ICT has being embedded in daily life since the second half of 1990s when 'digital divide' became a central issue on the scholarly agenda of ICT development (NTIA, 1999; OECD, 2000; van Dijk and Hacker 2003).
+On top of it, as we have seen, among those once information have-less population (Qiu, 2009), ICT was often used for a still greater range of purposes.
+Chapter 3